wiseman-timelord/NetOptCon-Psc/README.md

 Alpha.
 Do not use, the files are present for backup purposes ONLY, and will likely break, something or itself.
 Wait.

 ## DESCRIPTION
-The NetOptX-Psc script is a multifaceted tool for network optimization, Windows updates management, cache management, and configuration backup and restoration.
+NetOptX-Psc is a multifaceted tool for network optimization, Windows updates management, cache management, and configuration backup and restoration.
 It operates in a user-friendly menu-driven environment, requiring administrative privileges.
 The script effectively combines system administration tasks into a single interface, allowing users to manage and optimize their Windows system efficiently.

 ## FEATURES
 - Administrative privilege management.